• Skip to primary navigation

 DSC 1191 e1459740645714 - Gamjatang (Spicy Pork Bone Stew)

-You can make this stew simply with pork bones and potatoes, but this dish typically include boiled napa cabbage or young cabbage (putbaechu, 풋배추).
+You can make this stew simply with pork bones and potatoes, but this dish typically includes boiled napa cabbage or young cabbage (putbaechu, 풋배추).
 I love the addition of the cabbages!

-The stew is flavored with typical Korean condiments such as doenjang (Korean fermented soybean paste), gochujang (Korean red chili pepper paste), and gochugaru (Korean red chili pepper flakes).
-The most unique ingredient, however, is crushed perilla seeds (ddeulkkaegaru, 들깨가루) and fresh perilla leaves (kkaennip, 깻잎), which gives the stew distinct nutty flavors.
+The stew is flavored with typical Korean condiments, such as doenjang (Korean fermented soybean paste), gochujang (Korean red chili pepper paste), and gochugaru (Korean red chili pepper flakes).
+The unique ingredients, however, are crushed perilla seeds (ddeulkkaegaru, 들깨가루) and fresh perilla leaves (kkaennip, 깻잎), which give the stew distinct nutty flavors.

 I know you probably don’t want to buy crushed perilla seeds just for this one recipe.
 But, perilla seeds are so distinctly flavorful!
 Use it in ddeulkkae soondubu jjigae or use as a substitute for sesame seeds in many Korean dishes, especially in namul dishes or bibim guksu.